Punith-KK/Gaming-Website/README.md

 ## Everyone loves to play games especially PC Games which are fun, fabulous and fanstastic.
-We Alcazar presents a User friendly and dynamic website which solves the trouble to search and play games.
+We Alcazar present to you a User friendly and dynamic website which solves the trouble to search and play games.

 https://user-images.githubusercontent.com/118302022/220063928-e09d89a2-d989-441b-ae3e-d05bc0a5041e.mp4